 Yet, even in the midst of their past mistakes, God would use them in amazing ways.

 Our past will never disqualify us for God’s best in our lives.
-Those moments of despair are simply stepping stones to get us to where God is calling us to be.
+Those moments of despair are simply stepping stones to our breakthrough.

 7. You don’t have an intimate relationship with God.